News this week, that the UK government has (finally) recognised the need to help people with their energy bills is welcome indeed.

 • Almost 2m people were currently going without food, while others were living in cold conditions as they couldn’t afford to power and heat their homes

-While people are actively cutting back on non-essential spending this takes its toll on charitable donations.
-It becomes a vicious circle whereby charities may not be able to help those most in need.
+Because people are actively cutting back on non-essential spending this takes its toll on charitable donations.
+It is a vicious circle, charities may not be able to help those most in need.

 How long can someone live in an unheated home?

-It’s difficult to imagine how hard must it be to engage with the world when you cannot afford to run and maintain a home – or feed and clothe your family?
+How hard it must be to engage with the world when you cannot afford to run and maintain a home – or feed and clothe your family?

-No-one should not to be treated differently because they are ‘poor’ – or suddenly poor because of rising costs and inflation.
-We all deserve to be shown dignity.
-Even with the government subsidy the cost of utilities means that for many people the sums just don’t add up.
+Even with the government subsidy, the cost of utilities means that for many people the sums just don’t add up.

-We are all facing a difficult time and difficult decisions will have to be made.
+We face a difficult time ahead – and difficult decisions will have to be made.

-To view the problem purely from an economic position – with a cold eye and a hard heart – skews the reality of people’s lived experience. how they see it.
-How it is – for them.
+To view this purely from an economic position – with a cold eye and a hard heart – skews the reality of people’s lived experience: how they see it, how it is – for them.

 If we are to know more about what people are going through- their experiences, what they value, the difficulties they face – and why.
 Then we need to understand the problem holistically from a human-centric position.